UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Conclusions and Further Work

 \section{Conclusions and Further Work}

-We have proposed UVStyle-Net, a 3D style similarity measure for B-Reps which caters for the end-user's subjective definition of style through few-shot learning based on user selected examples, and a completely unsupervised pre-trained encoder.
-As a purely data driven style measure for B-Reps, which does not require style or content labels yet is adaptable to end-users' requirements, our approach is unique from all existing methods.
+UVStyle-Net is a 3D style similarity measure for B-Reps which caters to an end-user's subjective definition of style through few-shot learning based on user selected examples and an unsupervised pre-trained encoder.
+As a data-driven style measure for B-Reps, which does not require style or content labels yet is adaptable to end-users' requirements, our approach is unique from all existing methods.

-Using the SolidMNIST font labels for evaluation, our results have demonstrated the applicability of 2D image style principles and assumptions for 3D shapes, and quantified the advantages of our method with B-Reps over alternative methods on meshes and point clouds.
+Using the SolidLetters font labels for evaluation, our results have demonstrated the applicability of 2D image style principles and assumptions for 3D shapes, and quantified the advantages of our method with B-Reps over alternative methods on meshes and point clouds.
 In particular, we have confirmed that second order statistics of 3D encoder activations in the first few layers contain style information as the greatest source of variance.
 We have also shown that our method generates meaningful style gradients, and that the UV-Net sampling strategy and leveraging the face boundary information unique to B-Reps, particularly through face re-centering, significantly improves the style measure.

 For a range of 3D fonts and real-world CAD models, we have demonstrated that our proposed method for few-shot learning of user-defined style is effective in improving the style measure for a specific task, even with a minimal number of positive (and optionally, negative) examples.
 We also demonstrate the benefits of our approach over an existing SOTA method on the real-world ABC dataset where even content labels are not available for encoder pre-training.